Slimen-Aziz/simple-puzzle-game/README.md

 # simple-puzzle-game
-very simple puzzle game where you you have to move up cubes in a specific way in order to build up score !
+A puzzle game inspired from a [mini-game in Batman: Arkham Knight](https://youtu.be/qMfy2iHH-AY), where you have to move up cubes in a specific way in order to free certain areas on the grid and build up score!

-(Note: This is an old project of mine, so the code is not well optimized !)

 ![](screenshot.png)